jpaljasma/go-hello/README.md

 ## Arrays

 Closer look at the Arrays in Golang, + some of the internals like array cap, make, and append.
-And, last but not least, calculate prime numbers.
+Calculating prime numbers.
+Some stats like mean, median.

 `go run arrays.go`